1fixdotio/categories-metabox-enhanced/README.txt

 * Added Freemius integration.

 = 0.7.0 =
-* Support the Gutenberg editor in WordPress 5.0 and above: remove taxonomy panels from Gutenberg editor based on plugin settings
+* Support the single term UI in the Gutenberg sidebar Categories/Taxonomies panels.

 = 0.6.1 =
-* Remove git submodule from this plugin
+* Remove git submodule from this plugin.

 = 0.6.0 =
-* Indent the child-terms in select options
+* Indent the child-terms in select options.
-* Remove unused CSS and JS files
+* Remove unused CSS and JS files.

 = 0.5.0 =
-* The first version
+* The first version.